Contact Us

 Mark K. Groves

-Mark Groves is a Member and Managing Attorney of the Collections Department of Glasser and Glasser, P.L.C., which practices statewide in Virginia, North Carolina, Maryland and Washington, D.C.
-He has more than 21 years of experience primarily focused on debt collection, financial services regulation and consumer protection issues.
-He is engaged for the Firm and in numerous trade organizations at the federal and state levels, particularly on issues related to legal collections, compliance management and governmental relations.
+Mark Groves is a Member and Managing Attorney of the Glasser and Glasser, P.L.C.
+Collections Department, which practices statewide in Virginia, North Carolina, Maryland and Washington, D.C.
+He has over 25 years of experience primarily focused on debt collection, financial services regulation, and consumer protection issues.
+He is engaged for the Firm and in numerous trade organizations at the federal and state levels, particularly on issues related to legal collections, compliance management, and governmental relations.

-Mark currently serves as President of the National Creditors Bar Association.
-Mark also has served as a member of the Virginia Supreme Court’s Advisory Committee for Electronic Filing.
-He has previously served as a panelist at the Federal Trade Commission’s roundtable on Legal Debt Collection in Washington, D.C. and has presented on a variety of topics related to fair, ethical and professional debt collection.
+Mark is a Past President of the National Creditors Bar Association.
+Mark has also served as a member of the Virginia Supreme Court’s Advisory Committee for Electronic Filing and as a panelist at the Federal Trade Commission’s roundtable on Legal Debt Collection in Washington, D.C.
+He is a frequent presenter on a variety of topics related to fair and professional debt collection.

 Education: